The Lowdown on Living in a Retirement Village…

 Bingo is on – and so is Trivia

-There are no shortage of activities at Mountain View, arranged and managed by volunteers and the Social Committee.
+There is no shortage of activities at Mountain View, arranged and managed by volunteers and the Social Committee.
 Darrell and Margaret make sure the coffee machine is primed, the biscuit barrel is full, and clean cups are on the shelf.
 Neville and Janet take care of Trivia on Monday nights, and there’s Bingo every Thursday.
 Friday night’s Happy Hour is popular, and so is the monthly Morning Tea.
 If residents can’t find something to do at Mountain View, they’re not reading the monthly newsletter or the notes dropped in their mailbox.
 The hardest part is fitting all your favourite activities into each week.

 Maureen L and Linda deserve a special mention for being the driving force behind the food that abounds at most functions.
 These girls slave over a hot stove, even on sweltering summer days, to make sure a delicious meal is on the table for Happy Hour and every other event.
 No need to emphasise how much we love these two fabulous ladies, and the many others who can be found in the kitchen before and after events that involve food.